topejamez/Analysis-of-World-Layoffs/README.md

 ### Project Overview

 This is an in-depth examination of global job displacement trends across various industries and regions.
 This analysis typically identifies the primary factors driving layoffs, such as economic downturns, technological advancements, industry-specific challenges, or organizational restructuring.
-It also evaluates the short-term and long-term impacts of layoffs on.
+It also evaluates the short-term and long-term impacts of layoffs on employees, businesses, and the economy.
 The goal is to uncover patterns, provide actionable recommendations for mitigation, and forecast future trends in the labor market.

 ### Data Source